Table of Content

-If you’ve been injured in an automobile accident, an Advocate attorney could help you get back on the road to recovery.
+If you’ve been injured in an automobile accident, an attorney could help you get back on the road to recovery.
 Our firm has decades of experience negotiating fair settlements from insurance adjusters, recovering lost wages, and managing the medical recovery process.
 We can help you recover the compensation you are entitled to from your car accident.
 Our attorneys are available 24/7 to answer any questions you may have about your case.
 Call today for a free consultation.
 Our lawyers work on a contingency basis, so we only get paid if you do.
-So call us today at (206) 962-5079 for a free consultation or chat immediately online with a lawyer!.
-It may be the best decision you make about your car accident.
+Call (206) 452-4200 for a free consultation or chat immediately online with a lawyer today.

 Was this helpful?